Carrie Chapman Catt: Second presidency, 1915–1920

 Catt led the battle for ratification of the 19th Amendment, which required the approval of 36 state legislatures (3/4 of the then 48 states.)
 She urged friends of the amendment not to allow it to come to a vote in their state unless they were sure it would pass.
-However, opponents introduced the bill into their state legislatures and, one by one, Southern states voted the measure down in Georgia, Alabama, Virginia, Maryland, South Carolina, Delaware, Florida, North Carolina, Louisiana and Mississippi.
+However, opponents introduced the bill into their state legislatures.
+One by one, Southern states voted the measure down: in Georgia, Alabama, Virginia, Maryland, South Carolina, Delaware, Florida, North Carolina, Louisiana and Mississippi.
+Since the late 19th century, they had passed state amendments that effectively disfranchised African American males.
+They had no interest in expanding the franchise.

 The governors of Connecticut and Vermont refused to call their legislatures into session to vote on the issue.
 One more state loss and the amendment would be defeated.

-The final battle took place in the state of Tennessee and Catt was there to lead the campaign through the hot summer months in Nashville in 1920.
+The final battle took place in the state of Tennessee.
+Catt was there to lead the campaign through the hot summer months in Nashville in 1920.
 She wrote to the Woman Citizen, "Never in the history of politics has there been such a force for evil, such a nefarious lobby as labored to block the advance of suffrage in Nashville, Tenn. ...
 They appropriated our telegrams, tapped our telephones, listened outside our windows and transoms.
 They attacked our private and public lives."
 The vote count was so close that each side believed it could easily be defeated.

 The proposed amendment easily passed the Tennessee Senate, but then moved to the House where – after many delays and many days of debate – it passed by one vote.

 At her welcome home reception in New York City, Catt said: "Now that we have the vote let us remember we are no longer petitioners.
 We are not wards of the nation, but free and equal citizens.
 Let us do our part to keep it a true and triumphant democracy."
 After endless lobbying by Catt and the NAWSA, the suffrage movement culminated in the adoption of the 19th Amendment to the U.S. Constitution on August 26, 1920.
 The 19th Amendment enfranchised 27 million women, making it the largest single expansion of voting rights in American history.